 How does dollar-cost averaging work?

-The simplest way to use dollar-cost averaging for cryptocurrencies is to set up a crypto reserves option in your crypto account, like the function Skrill has.
+The simplest way to use dollar-cost averaging for cryptocurrencies is to set up a crypto reserves option in your crypto account, like the feature Skrill has.

 All you need to do is instruct Skrill to purchase your chosen value of a cryptocurrency at a given time, and to repeat that purchase with the frequency you choose.